The following tutorial, video and photography were provided by our partner, Chef Billy Parisi.

 - Serve.
 If you are serving oysters on the half shell, place them directly on a bed of crushed ice with mignonette or cocktail sauce and lemon wedges.

-Shucking oysters does take a little bit of practice, but once you get the hang of the technique, you can have perfectly shucked oysters anytime you please!
+Shucking oysters does take a little practice, but once you get the hang of the technique, you can have perfectly shucked oysters anytime you please!